askoufis/clean-code-presentation/slides.md

 <v-clicks>

 - Easier to test
-- Easier to reason about
+- Easier to understand how they work
 - Easier to change
 - Easier to detect a bloated function

 </v-clicks>

 <!--
-- Ideally, functions should be small and do one thing
+- Ideally, {c} functions should be small {c} and do one thing
 - Named based on what it does
 - If it's hard to name a function, might mean it does too many things
 - Obviously some functions can be large and do multiple things, but there shouldn't be lots of those types of functions in your code

 ## Benefits to these guidelines
-- Small functions are easier to test in isolation
+- Small functions are easier to test in isolation {c}
-- Eaiser to understand what they do
+- Eaiser to understand FIXME: (reason about)  what they do {c}
-- Changing a small function that's used for a specific purpose is easier than a large function that does lots of thigns
+- Changing a small function that's used for a specific purpose is easier than a large function that does lots of things
-- Changing a large function usually means changing more tests relative to a smaller function
+- Changing a large function usually means changing more tests relative to a smaller function {c}
 - Sticking to these guidelines makes it easier to detect a bloated function that does too many things
 - Now going to cover a few coding patterns to avoid, firstly >>> -->